New York is the latest state to issue a ban on Delta-8 THC. The ban is effective as of July 19th, 2021.

 Continued, Is Delta-8 Legal in New York?

-Yes, Delta-8 THC is legal in New York.
+No, Delta-8 THC is illegal in New York.

 In 2020, New York enacted an all-inclusive regulatory framework that legalized licensing, production, and sale of hemp-derived CBD.
 The Empire State makes a distinction between marijuana, hemp, hemp cannabinoid, and hemp extract — excluding them from the list of controlled substances.